 Varricchio ruled Aug.
 31 that the township did not provide proper notice to residents about the proposed changes before they were approved in July 2010.
 Even though the township made a “good faith effort,” to comply with the Pennsylvania Municipalities Planning Code when the changes were advertised, the notices were misleading to residents, she said.

 Residents and the Friends for the Protection of Lower Macungie Township did not take well to the decision.

 “We are disappointed in the decision to appeal Judge Varricchio’s decision.
 For the [Board] to completely ignore and discredit multiple citizen groups, past surveys of residents showing super majority support for land preservation and a community that is very attuned to issues of transparent government, is mind boggling.
 Moving forward we are confident Judge Varricchio’s decision will be upheld and see no value in the township further wasting taxpayer resources to defend it's confidential deal with a land developer," said Friends of Lower Mac member Ron Beitler after the vote.

-During the course of the hours-long meeting, several residents sent letters to the commissioners asking them to not appeal the judge’s decision.
+During the course of the hours-long meeting, sent letters to the commissioners asking them to not appeal the judge’s decision.
 Nearly 60 residents attended the meeting, and for two hours before the vote, they approached the board to make their sentiments known:

 - Several pleaded with the commissioners to take more time to think about their decision and to not be too quick to appeal the judge’s decision.

 - Donald Miles, attorney representing the residents, said he is confident Varricchio's decision will not be overturned.
 He said the judge’s decision was correct and the township should not appeal, saving the taxpayers court costs in what, he feels, would be a futile appeal.